-PDSA Fit Club is now in its eighth year and over that time the competition has helped many pets slim down to a healthier weight and live longer and happier lives.
+PDSA Fit Club is now in its ninth year and over that time the competition has helped many pets slim down to a healthier weight and live longer and happier lives.
 Meet the former Pet Fit Club champs

 Your free guides to keeping your pet healthy